History is full of butterfly effects. The first voyage of the Dutch to China is no exception, thanks to the Portuguese.

-Shortly after arrival, a small boat carrying some sailors was sent to the city.
+Shortly after their arrival, they sent a small boat carrying some sailors to the city.
 The moment the crew set foot on Chinese soil, they were arrested.
 A day later, another boat was sent to find a better anchor point and was captured.

-At the end of the sixteenth century, the Chinese Ming government had somewhat of a “love-hate” relationship with the Portuguese.
+At the end of the sixteenth century, the Chinese Ming government had developed somewhat of a “love-hate” relationship with the Portuguese.
 On the one hand, the speedy growth of the Portuguese settlement was seen as a threat.

-Meanwhile, Chinese authorities wanted to speak with the new foreign merchants and offer them a piece of land elsewhere at the mouth of the Pearl River, turning them into enemies for the Portuguese and, hopefully, leading to greater conflicts in which both sides lose.
+Meanwhile, Chinese authorities wanted to speak with the new foreign merchants and offer them a piece of land elsewhere at the mouth of the Pearl River.
+That might turn them into enemies of the Portuguese and, hopefully, lead to greater conflicts in which both sides would lose.

 Alas, the Portuguese were too quick to take action.
 When the local authority ordered them to hand over the Dutch sailors as soon as possible, 17 sailors had already been hanged by the Portuguese, while the remaining four were sent to Goa.
 Not even converting to Catholicism convinced the Portuguese to spare their lives.

 “In September 1601, two barbarian ships arrived in Macau.
 Even the interpreters didn’t know from which country they came.
 People called them “red-haired devils.”
-Their hair is reddish and their eyes are round.
+Their hair is reddish, and their eyes are round.

 The barbarians of Macau were concerned about these potential competitors in trade and drove the ships out to the Pacific Ocean by force.
 The ships were then blown away by a typhoon.
 There’s no way to know where they ended up.”

 In April 1602, Admiral Jacob van Heemskerck (leader of that Arctic exploration) captured a Portuguese ship off the Javanese coast and discovered documents detailing the murder of the 17 sailors.

-Furious, Van Heemskerck swore to avenge the fallen sailors.
-He kept true to his vow when he captured the Portuguese carrack (meaning merchant ship, “kraak” in Dutch), Santa Catarina, on February 25, 1603, which was fully loaded with Chinese silk and porcelain from Macau.
+Furious, Van Heemskerck swore to avenge his fallen countrymen.
+He stayed true to his vow when he captured the Portuguese carrack (meaning merchant ship, kraak in Dutch), Santa Catarina, on February 25, 1603, which was fully loaded with Chinese silk and porcelain from Macau.

 Unfortunately, news of the hijack wasn’t well-received in China.
 After the first encounter in Macau, the Portuguese told China that the Dutch “red-haired devils” were all barbaric pirates who didn’t deserve mutual trade.
 The Chinese were initially suspicious of their words but changed their mind when they caught wind of the hijack.